wgroeneveld/tfsbuildradiator/README.md

 ```

 The JS file loops through all found projects and only displays those in the array (we use the same TFS server for multiple teams)

+## Installation

+You'll need MS' TFS client .NET DLL v11 installed.
+Use `gacutil` to deploy the provided dll - see install.bat in the gacutil dir.

+You'll also need to have python installed on the server PC.

+## Running

+Execute TfsJsonOutput.exe - it outputs "buildstatus.json" into the same directory.
+An example has been checked in.
+Execute server.bat - it starts a simple server to serve index.html @ port 9000 (to be able to use `jQuery.getJSON()` locally)

+Done!